nimanov/apa-az-pipeline/README.md

 # Pipline for scraping "https://apa.az/az" website
 First all news that belongs to "2023" will be scraped.
 Then after each hour only new news will be added to the database.
 The uniqueness of urls is ensured by adding CONSTRAINT to the "url" column of the table while creating table.
+The error that will be raised due to the uniqueness CONSTRAINT of the "url" column is handled and by this way it is guaranteed that only new news urls will be added to the database.
 ## Docker
 #### Creating network for containers to communicate.
 ```docker